Cetate, Dolj

 Cetate is a commune in Dolj County, Oltenia, Romania.
 It is composed of two villages, Cetate and Moreni.
-Its population is 5,368 (2011), of which 4,781 in Cetate proper and 587 in Moreni.
+As of 2021, its population was 4,572, of which 4,118 lived in Cetate proper and 454 in Moreni.

 In January 1854, during the Crimean War, Cetate was the scene of a battle between a Russian garrison there and a Turkish army based in Calafat.
 The battle was inconclusive, though the Turks were unable to capture the town.